apollographql/apollo-feature-requests/README.md

 # 👋 Welcome

-Many of the features in the Apollo Platform came from suggestions by you, the community!
-We welcome any ideas about how to make the Apollo Core Platform better for your use cases.
+Many of the features in the core Apollo projects came from suggestions by you, the community!
+While each project has it's own repo for tracking issues, we welcome any ideas about how to make the end-to-end supergraph experience across the core projects work better for your use cases.
 Unless there is overwhelming demand for a feature, it might not get implemented immediately, but please include as much information as possible that will help people have a discussion about your proposal.

 ## 🧑‍🚀 Apollo feature request process